 What is a Service Dog?

-How to Train My Dog to be a Service Dog
+How to Train a Service Dog

 - Consider your dog’s personality and ability: The unfortunate reality is that not all dogs possess the qualities necessary to function as reliable service dogs.
 Suppose you currently have a Chihuahua and require a service dog to assist you in getting out of your wheelchair.
 In that case, it is possible that your Chihuahua is not the best candidate for the job.